 At Power Products & Solutions, we have over three decades of experience providing commercial electrical solutions to businesses and facilities of all sizes nationwide, including 24/7 emergency service.

-If you’re ready to take advantage of reliable testing and maintenance services, call us at 704-573-0420 or fill out our contact form to learn more and schedule a consultation.
+If you’re ready to take advantage of reliable testing and maintenance services, call us at 704-573-0420, fill out our contact form, or visit one of our three Southeastern US locations to learn more and schedule a consultation.
 For emergency assistance, please dial 704-776-0101.